Event-Driven Architecture

 CDC Event Payload

-CDC events include rich change information:
+CDC events carry rich change information:

 | Field | Description |